 The totals for targets (b) and (c) were generated from the sample itself.
-For almost all of the addresses in the physical survey sample, even where an interview of physical survey were not completed, a visual inspection of the selected address was conducted to record information on dwelling type and age.
+For almost all of the addresses in the physical survey sample, even where an interview or physical survey were not completed, a visual inspection of the selected address was conducted to record information on dwelling type and age.
 The Scotland-level targets were then generated from the frequencies for dwelling age and type from the sample weighted with the selection weight.
-The following tables show the targets.
+The targets are shown in Table 7.1.